spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-savings-tab.md

 The Savings tab contains these lists:

-*  Right-sizing Savings overview
+*  Right-sizing Savings panel
-*  Optimized workloads List.
+*  Workload savings list.

  <img width="1200" src="https://github.com/user-attachments/assets/9bb38bde-1fb1-4313-9efa-1c1ea4e2778a" />

 At the top of the actual savings overview, you can filter according to:

 * Time
-  * Last 30 days
+  * Last 30 days.
-  * Last 7 days
+  * Last 7 days.
-  * This month (from first day of month until today)
+  * This month (from the first day of the month until today).

 * Requests
-  * original requests: Cost based on workload requests
+  * Original requests: Cost is based on the workload requests initially used by right-sizing
+  * Current Requests: Cost is based on the latest workload requests.

+* Workloads
-  * Current request
+* Namespaces

+The savings panel shows the following:
+* Savings in dollars
-*
+* Selected time-frame
+* Pie chart together with the savings per namespaces (that affected the most savings).